4.9 /5

 Joanne was super awesome.
 She helped me get back to pencil drawing for the first time after over 20 years.
 She is a patient teacher.
 She offered lots of suggestions with my drawings.

-Alex, 4 years ago
+Alex, More than 5 years ago

 Joanne